 ACTION Tulsa held accountability sessions with candidates in House Districts 69, 71, and 79 before the primary election in June.
 Candidates heard stories about the impact funding cuts and other legislation have had on their constituents, answered questions about how they would address these issues, and stated how they will remain accountable to their districts for the approximately 100 people who attended each session.

 The accountability sessions followed an informational gathering in May that helped almost 200 teachers and parents understand education funding: what happened in the 2018 legislative session, the politics behind the scenes, and what still needs to be done.
 Prior to the event, member institutions held an Education Awareness Sunday.

 ACTION FOR DREAMers: Tulsans Speak Out on DACA

 Over 250 people from across our community came together in November 2017 to stand in support of young immigrants who rely on the DACA program to work, continue their education, and raise families in Tulsa.

 Candidates in the special election for HD75 in July 2017 were invited to hear the stories of district constituents around the issues of education, mental health services, and immigrant support, and were asked if they would support these issues if elected.

 What is ACTION?

-ACTION is a partner organization with VOICE (Voices Organized in Civic Engagement) in Oklahoma City as well as affiliated nationally with the Industrial Areas Foundation (IAF), which is the oldest and largest organizing network in the United States.
-The IAF operates under the West/Southwest IAF Network.
+ACTION is a 501(c)3 non-profit, and a partner organization with VOICE (Voices Organized in Civic Engagement) in Oklahoma City.
+It is affiliated nationally with the Industrial Areas Foundation (IAF), which is the oldest and largest organizing network in the United States.
+ACTION operates under the West/Southwest IAF Network.